hypnosapos/sparknetes/README.md

 ## Kubernetes cluster

-Examples will be tested on GKE service, [here you have instructions to create a kubernetes cluster here](https://github.com/hypnosapos/k8s-gke)).
+Examples will be tested on GKE service, [here you have instructions to create a kubernetes cluster](https://github.com/hypnosapos/k8s-gke)).

 When we've got our kubernetes cluster ready (for instance with `GKE_CLUSTER_NAME=spark` variable exported) we have to prepare a minimal bootstrapping operation: